hybridseek/TradingPlatform/README.md

 ---
 <a id="terms-and-conditions"></a>
 ### 📄 Terms and Conditions

-> Please update this section with your legal terms.
-> You agree to share information entered on this page with MetaPulz Platform (owner of this page) and GitHub, adhering to applicable laws.
+By accessing or using this platform, you agree to the following terms:

+#### 1. **Use of Platform**
+You are granted a limited, non-transferable license to use the platform for personal and business purposes.
+Unauthorized use or duplication of the platform’s content or code is strictly prohibited.

+#### 2. **Data Privacy**
+We collect and process user data following our Privacy Policy.
+By using the platform, you consent to this data collection and usage.

+#### 3. **Liability**
+MetaPulz Platform is not liable for any direct, indirect, or incidental damages resulting from the use of the platform.

+#### 4. **Amendments**
+We reserve the right to modify these terms at any time.
+Continued use of the platform signifies acceptance of the updated terms.

+#### 5. **Termination**
+Violation of these terms may result in suspension or termination of access to the platform.

+> By using this platform, you acknowledge that you have read and agreed to these terms.

+Copyright © 2025 metaPulz.com